averyhiebert/vim-roguelike-challenge/README.md

 ## License

 Just for fun, in addition to the MIT license this project is also available under the vim license (i.e. you may use/distribute it under the terms of either of these licenses, at your discretion).
-Hopefully this doesn't cause some sort of headach in the future.
+Hopefully this doesn't cause some sort of headache in the future.

 ## About